jpulse-net/jpulse-framework/docs/dev/work-items.md

   - or defined in configuration?
 - i18n?
 - desktop vs mobile

-### W-073: site: example /hello-websocket/ app
-- status: 🕑 PENDING
-- type: Feature
-- objective: standard way where views can establish a persistent bi-directional communication with a controller, useful for single page apps, or concurrent edit of content
-- see docs/dev/working/W-071-W-072-W-073-site-strategy-hello-and-vue
-- deliverables:
-  - high availability with ping pong initiated on both sides
-    - reestablish connection with progressive time interval
-  - a standard way for a controller to register a websocket server
-  - a standard way for a view to register a websocket client in webapp/view/jpulse-common.js
-  - site/webapp/view/hello-websocket/index.shtml  # websocket demo view
-  - site/webapp/controller/helloWebsocket.js      # websocket demo controller with API

 ### W-0: view: page headers with anchor links for copy & paste in browser URL bar
 - status: 🕑 PENDING